 Create (and Use!) an Account on naqt.com

 Players and coaches are encouraged to create an account on NAQT’s website.
-Accounts can be used to register for tournaments, subscribe to e-mail notifications of upcoming tournaments nearby, sign up to host tournaments, place practice question orders, and more.
+Accounts can be used to register for tournaments, subscribe to email notifications of upcoming tournaments nearby, sign up to host tournaments, place practice-material orders, and more.

 The only essential piece of equipment for playing quiz bowl is a buzzer system.
 NAQT does not sell buzzer systems, but there are a wide variety of devices available from different companies.
 All of them have the basic functionality of indicating which of eight (or more) players signaled first and then preventing (“locking out”) other players from signaling until the system is cleared by the moderator.
 That basic functionality is all that is required to compete in NAQT-style events, but some state-specific formats will require features found on only a subset of buzzer systems.
 NAQT is happy to recommend systems based on a team’s needs and budget.

 Many tournaments will provide a discount on the registration fee (of about $10) for teams that bring their own buzzer system.
 More valuable than that, however, is the fact that it is essential for teams to practice on a real buzzer system (preferably a variety of such systems) to develop the “buzzer speed” that they will need in games.
 Slapping the table or shouting “buzz!” may be acceptable as a temporary solution, but not having actually played with a buzzer system will be a significant disadvantage.

 Teams competing in NAQT events may want to acquire a clock to prepare for timed matches.
 However, that need not be purchased immediately, as the disadvantage from not practicing with one is not nearly as great, and smartphone timers are a passable substitute for practice purposes.

 Start Attending Tournaments